 Think about how it usually goes: Your child focuses on a goal (even if it is a really bad goal like “teaching little sister a lesson”), 😆 and then you come in with big energy, and a firm,“No!”
 We all know the result of a loud, frustrated, “No, you may not!”
 Our kids’ default response to “No!” is frustration, resentment, or even a meltdown.

-But a look at the Bible gives us another way to respond to our kids — one that still enforces boundaries, but helps kids to grow in wisdom even through the “no”.
+How you say “No.” matters.
+When we look at the Bible, it gives us another way to say no respectfully to kids.
+A way that still enforces boundaries, but also helps kids grow in wisdom.

-In Ephesians 4, Paul writes to guide the church in Ephesus toward mature faith.
-To that end, he gives them a series of commands — behaviors they shouldn’t do.
-But he doesn’t stop there — he uses a pattern that goes past just saying no. Here’s one example in verse 28:
+In Ephesians 4, Paul writes to the church in Ephesus to help guide them toward mature faith.
+To that end, he gives them a series of commands.
+A list of behaviors they shouldn’t do.
+But he doesn’t stop there.
+There is a clear pattern that goes deeper than merely saying, “No”.